Short but Comprehensive Guide on Welding Booth Design

 Electricity, Circuit Breakers, and Power Boxes

 Besides talking to an architect, you may also need help from an electrician.
-Ideally, the multipower solutions you need for your weld booth should be written in the plan and layout.
+Ideally, the multipower solutions you need for your welding stations should be written in the plan and layout.

 Consider that electricity is one of the largest expenses you must cover if you run a welding shop.
 Therefore, you must also take note of the number of welders that will work in the station and how many machines they'll use.